About

 I write and speak about the advertising industry in the history of radio and television, particularly the role of ad agencies in creating radio and television programs and how the ad industry helped shape commercial broadcasting and American culture from the 1920s through the 1960s.
 I also comment on current issues in the advertising and media industries.

-I am the author of A Word from Our Sponsor: Admen, Advertising, and the Golden Age of Radio (2014), winner of the 2016 Broadcast Historian Award from the Library of American Broadcasting Foundation.
 I have published articles in Journal of American History, Business History Review, Cinema Journal, American Journalism, Advertising & Society Quarterly, and other journals.
-I have chapters in book collections, including Films that Sell and Media Industries: History, Theory, and Method.
-My current book project is tentatively titled Sell-e-vision: Madison Avenue and 1950s-60s Television.
+I have published chapters in book collections, including Films that Sell and Media Industries: History, Theory, and Method.

 My PhD is in Radio-Television-Film, from the University of Texas at Austin.